cockroachdb/docs/v21.1/datadog.md

 ## Step 3.
 Verify Datadog connection to CockroachDB

+Ensure that you have restarted the Datadog Agent to apply your configuration changes.

-Run the Datadog [`status` subcommand](https://docs.datadoghq.com/agent/guide/agent-commands/?tab=agentv6v7#agent-information) for your platform to verify that the CockroachDB integration is properly connected.
+Run the Datadog Agent [`status` subcommand](https://docs.datadoghq.com/agent/guide/agent-commands/?tab=agentv6v7#agent-information) for your platform to verify that the CockroachDB integration is properly connected.

 Your output should contain a block like this: